COVID vaccine rollout: Latest numbers, updates for California and the Sacramento area

 ▪ Received: 4,750 first doses, as of Jan.
 11; second doses not reported.

-Yolo County on Monday confirmed that it received “some” vaccine doses from a batch that has been put on hold “due to higher than average allergic reactions.”
-These have been pulled from distribution before any were administered in the county, officials said, but the result will be likely delays in Yolo’s rollout.
+Yolo County on Monday confirmed that it received “some” vaccine doses from the Moderna lot that is on hold.
+These were also pulled from distribution before any were administered, officials said, but there will likely be associated delays.

+The county in a news release Tuesday said it will likely move into Phase 1B, including adults ages 65 and older, “in the coming weeks” but that Yolo “will run out” of doses in the next week unless the state offers a larger allocation.

 Hospital systems